BlueCultist/imageboard-server/README.md

 Then, in a terminal, you can use `docker-compose up` to start the Postgresql database.

+In a second terminal, you can use `dotnet restore` to install all packages specified in the `imageboard-server.csproj` file.

-In a second terminal, you can use `dotnet watch run` to start the server with hot-reloading.
+When the installation is over, you can use `dotnet watch run` to start the server with hot-reloading.
 Whenever you change a file in imageboard-server, the server will restart (Might have to wait a second or two)